winner-kw3/mini_mvc/README.md

 * Create a database and import mini_website.sql
 * Duplicate the .env.example file into .env and modify it to put your database data.

+## Todo:
+### We want to have a new about page
+* Create a new file in templates/page/about.php with header, footer and a h1 about
+* Adapt the PageController.php to manage this page
-## Todo: We want to create a page listing all articles from the database
+### We want to create a page listing all articles from the database
 * You need to create Article.php (entity) following the same structure as in User.php
 * You need to create ArticleRepository.php and inside add a method with a query to get all articles
 * You need to create ArticleController.php that will call the repository and return the result to the view